 More about Morocco Travel

-- The inland city of Marrakech is even more popular tourist destination: The Top Things to Do in Marrakech
+- Visit the inland city of Marrakech: The Top Things to Do in Marrakech

-- The blue and white Essaouira is also worth a day trip from Agadir: Places to Visit in Essaouira, Morocco
+- The blue and white Essaouira is worth another day trip from Agadir: Places to Visit in Essaouira, Morocco

 - Read about Moroccan goats that climb into trees: Morocco: Did I See Goats in Trees?